wp-plugins/bepro-listings/readme.txt

 * Consider creating a template file for the Listing Detail Pages.

 == Frequently Asked Questions ==

+= Can I make Money With this Plugin? =

+Yes, you can charge users points to post a listing

 = Does this work with posts and pages? =